-Insert the M8 x 50mm main wheel bolt and thread AN 8mm nut on so 2 threads protrude through the nut.
+Insert the M8 x 50mm main wheel bolt and thread a standard 8mm nut on, so that 2 threads protrude through the nut.
+See picture above left.
+Offer the main wheel (with rounded profile tyre), into slot and over the M8 bolt.
+Screw the M8 bolt through the wheel until the 8mm nut is snug and then tighten the bolt firmly with an allen wrench.
 See picture above right.

-Offer the main wheel (with rounded profile), into slot and over the M8 bolt.
-Screws the M8 bolt through the wheel until the 8mm nut is snug, and then tighten the bolt firmly with an allen wrench.
-See picture below left.

 Now add the M8 nyloc nut and tighten.
 Be careful not to over tighten or crush the wheel bearings.
 Ensure the wheel is free to rotate.